tiipotto/trivial_log/README.md

 An "advanced" configuration, showing how to extend beyond the basics, by logging into a SQLite database.

 ## [Colors](./examples/color.rs)
 On ANSI terminals you can write colors.
-This example produces an output "similar" to what the colog crate does by default.
 This examples uses the ansi_term crate, but you can also create the ansi escape codes manually without any dependencies.

 ```rust